Yves Dignadice: Early life and career

-Yves was born and raised in Jaro, Iloilo City.
-A pick-up from the Visayan cage recruit.
-His first taste of competitive basketball was when he participated in a community tournament.
-After doing time with a Chinese high school, the 6-4 slotman transferred to the West Negros College in Bacolod.
-Even though he was only in High School, Yves showed a brand of play good enough to earn him a slot with the Western Visayas Regional Athletic Association selection (Region VI) that participated in the 1983 Palarong Pambansa held in Tacloban, Leyte.
+Dignadice was born and raised in Jaro, Iloilo City.
+A pick-up from the Visayan cage recruit, he began playing in competitive basketball when he participated in a community tournament.
+After studying in a Chinese high school, he transferred to the West Negros College in Bacolod.
+Although he was still in high school, Yves already showed a skill that earned him a slot with the Western Visayas Regional Athletic Association selection (Region VI) that participated in the 1983 Palarong Pambansa held in Tacloban, Leyte.

-It was playing against the De La Salle team sponsored by "Boss Henry" Cojuangco spotted him and marked him down as a possible De La Salle recruit.
-In May of that same year, Yves was transported to the mainland to take part in the first-ever PABL tournament as a Taft-based Green Archer.
+When he played against the De La Salle team sponsored by Henry Cojuangco, he was then considered as a possible recruit for De La Salle.
+In May of that same year, Dignadice was transported to the mainland to take part in the first-ever PABL tournament as a Taft-based Green Archer.
 A month later, he joined the training camp of Ron Jacobs with the aspirations of making it with the RP squad to be sent to Hong Kong ABC.
-Unfortunately, coach Jacobs felt that Yves was still too raw to meet the demands of a tough tournament and was cut from the final selection.
+Unfortunately, Dignadice's ability was said to be still insufficient for a tournament according to coach Jacobs, and was cut from the final selection.

-In early 1984, when the call for national team aspirants to the Asian Youth tournament was announced, Yves pounced on the opportunity to sharpen his skills.
+In early 1984, when the call for national team aspirants to the Asian Youth tournament was announced, Dignadice joined to improve his skills.
 He passed the requirements and underwent rigid preparations for the biennial competitions.
-Together with Negrense buddy, Naning Valenciano, they helped steer the RP squad to a third-place finish in Seoul, Korea.
-By that time, the Northern Consolidated contingent of Ron Jacobs was already showing a lot of muscle in the PBA.
+Together with Negrense buddy and Naning Valenciano, they helped the RP squad to a third-place finish in Seoul, Korea.
+By that time, the Northern Consolidated contingent of Ron Jacobs was already showing a lot of skill in the PBA.

 Professional career

-With his good looks, Dignadice became an instant darling amongst female basketball fans.
-But on the court, this basketball adonis was an exceptional defensive player.
-With his long arms and quick feet, Dignadice could guard all five positions and was a terror when it came to protecting the paint, always forcing his opponents to take awkward shots.
-His defensive capabilities gave him three All-Star invites and, more importantly, inclusion in the first ever national basketball team composed of PBA players in 1990 Asian Games, purportedly as coach Robert Jaworski's personal choice.
+His long arms and quick feet gave him an advantage on defense, helping him earn three All-Star invites.
+Dignadice could guard all five positions and force his opponents to take awkward shots.
+He was included in the first ever national basketball team composed of PBA players in 1990 Asian Games, purportedly as coach Robert Jaworski's personal choice.
 He was also an integral part of the San Miguel franchise's Grand Slam run in 1989.

 His stock fell off the grid as the 90s came because of various injuries.
 Unlike contemporary Jerry Codiñera, he never really had a firm grasp on the starting PF/C spot, and it didn't help him that he had the more illustrious Ramon Fernandez as his teammate and the team's main man.
 He was the last part of the Grand Slam squad to leave the Beermen when he was assigned to Ginebra a year before his eventual retirement.

 After his retirement, he left the Philippines and is currently residing in the US.